Improving Estonian Text Simplification through Pretrained Language Models and Custom Datasets: Building the Estonian Simplification Dataset

-The breakdown of sentences simplified using GPT-4.0 is shown in Figure \ref{fig:simplification_breakdown}.
-Of the 47,112 simplified pairs, 28,479 were generated using the initial version of our template, while 18,633 were produced using a combination of persona-based lexical and syntactic agents.
+The breakdown of simplified sentences generated using GPT-4.0 is shown in Figure~\ref{fig:simplification_breakdown}.
+Out of 47,112 simplified sentence pairs, 28,479 were produced using our initial generic prompt, and 18,633 were generated using agent-style prompts for lexical and syntactic tasks.

-Below is an excerpt from the persona lexical simplification agent (see \ref{lsa}), which uses a few-shot learning strategy to produce lexical simplifications for Estonian sentences sourced from Wikipedia.
+Below is an excerpt from the lexical simplification agent used in our GPT-4.0 prompts (see \ref{prompt:lexical_agent}).
+The agent uses a few-shot learning strategy with example-based guidance to consistently apply Estonian lexical simplification techniques.

-\begin{quote} \textbf{Instruction:} \\ You are a lexical simplification assistant tasked with simplifying Estonian text.
-Your role is to receive Estonian sentences and transform them by simplifying complex words and phrases while maintaining the original meaning.